stuartcryan/lastpass-alfred-workflow/README.md

 * Version 1.0.1 - Fixed logout / not logged in warning
 * Version 1.0.2 - Fixed erroring in case no username exist, catch the error correctly now.
 * Version 1.1.0 - Add 2FA option, open Alfred again after execution an option function
+* Version 1.2.0 - Rewritten perl and AppleScript to Python scripts hopefully fixing some issues with the login procedure.

 ## Credits